lightly-ai/lightly/docs/source/examples/pmsn.rst

     `The Hidden Uniform Cluster Prior in Self-Supervised Learning, 2022 <https://arxiv.org/abs/2210.07277>`_

-For PMSN, you can use the exact same code as for :ref:`msn` but change the target distribution in :py:class:`lightly.loss.msn_loss.MSNLoss` to :code:`"power_law"`:
+For PMSN, you can use the exact same code as for :ref:`msn` but change :py:class:`lightly.loss.msn_loss.MSNLoss` to :py:class:`lightly.loss.pmsn_loss.PMSNLoss`:

 .. code::